TEST How much do you know about charting? Put yourself to the test!

 A) solcometer;

-B) speedometer;
+B) tachometer;

 B) the distances between points that are at different latitudes;

-(A) 60 nautical miles;
+A) 60 nautical miles;

 B) 1852 meters;